Clinical Research MRes Course overview

 Part-time per year

-The School of Health and Psychological Sciences (SHPS) is committed to providing financial support to students who show academic and/or clinical excellence.
+The School of Health & Psychological Sciences (SHPS) is committed to providing financial support to students who show academic and/or clinical excellence.
 Find out about the funding options available to SHPS Postgraduate Taught applicants.

 Some of our degrees may involve additional expenses which are not covered by your tuition fees.
 Find out more about additional expenses.